JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       singers' development.
 Her constant yearning to improve makes her a wonderful role model to our singers.
-BONUS: Yvonne is comfortable with technology - she works LIVE online with ease, and produces high quality audio recordings as needed. "
+BONUS: Yvonne is comfortable with technology - she works LIVE online with ease, and produces high quality audio recordings as needed.
+Her quality output during the pandemic demonstrates her resilience and creativeness in evolving her unique art of collaborative music making!"
     author: Dr. Tracy Wong
     position: Choral Conductor, Educator, Composer
   - quote: When you invite Yvonne to work with you on a project, you should prepare